maubanel/UE5-Lighting/point-lights/README.md

 ##### `Step 9.`\|`ITL`| :small_orange_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

-Now lets adjust the **Attenuation Radius**.
-This is the distance the light will travel before it no longer affects the world.
-It is the distance a light travels.
-It is indicated with the light colored sphere.
-I set mine to `165`.

 I also set the **Source Radius**.
 This is how large and what shape is the light emanating from.
 It is the entire coal bed so I set mine to `27`.
 This is the inner yellow sphere.